Skip to Content

 “As a result, residents rushed to scoop the fuel when the explosion happened.”

-A mass burial was held on Wednesday afternoon for the victims, Adam added.
+A mass burial was held on Wednesday afternoon for some of the victims, Adam said.

 Nigeria’s Vice President Kashim Shettima mourned the victims in a statement Wednesday, saying: “My heart aches for those who have had their families torn apart by this disaster.